Assigning Video Lessons

 - Select "Assign" from the bottom menu.

 - If you only want to assign the video to certain students in your class, check the box for the class you're interested in and choose the "Assign manually" option.
 Then you can select the specific students to assign your video to.
-(Please note that this isn't available for Google Classroom classes.)
+(Please note that this option isn't available for LMS-integrated classes.)

-- Add a start date, due date and start time, and choose if you want to prevent skipping, turn on closed-captioning or post on Google Classroom if desired.
-Click "Assign" and you're done!
+- Add a start date and due date (if necessary) and choose if you want to prevent skipping or turn on closed-captioning.

 How do I set a start date, due date, start time or due time?